szandala/TorchPRISM/comparison_with_others/README.md

 ### Guided Grad-CAM

 Grad-CAM may be combined with existing pixel-space visualizations, most notably with Guided Backpropagation, to create a high-resolution class-discriminative visualization.
+In order to obtain it we just multiply result from Grad-CAM and Guided Propagation.

 ![comparable output - Guided Grad-CAM](./output_guided-grad-cam.jpg)